puppeteer/puppeteer/docs/api/puppeteer.target.type.md

 # Target.type() method

+Identifies what kind of target this is.

-### Signature:
+### Signature

 ```typescript
 class Target {
   abstract type(): TargetType;
 }
 ```

-Identifies what kind of target this is.

 **Returns:**